programminghistorian/jekyll/lessons/graph-databases-and-SPARQL.md

 [DBPedia](http://wiki.dbpedia.org/) and [VIAF](https://viaf.org/), places in
 [GeoNames](http://sws.geonames.org/), and concepts in the Getty Art & Architecture thesaurus.
-SPARQL allows you to insert `SERVICE` statements that instructing the database to "phone a friend" and run a portion of the query on an outside dataset, using the results to complete the query on the local dataset.
+SPARQL allows you to insert `SERVICE` statements that instruct the database to "phone a friend" and run a portion of the query on an outside dataset, using the results to complete the query on the local dataset.
 While this lesson will go into the data models in Europeana and DBpedia in depth, the following query illustrates how a `SELECT` statement works.
 You may run it yourself by copying and pasting the query text into the [Europeana endpoint][eursparql].